clintoy18/HomeOwners-CasaMira-Web/README.md

 - Fully responsive layout accessible across desktops, tablets, and smartphones

 ### Reports and Analytics
 - Dashboards and reports for service requests, billing data, and community activity
+- **NEW:** Visual analytics dashboard for user growth, forum activity, and facility reservations (with interactive charts)

 ### Polls and Surveys
 - Create and publish polls/surveys for community engagement *(not yet implemented)*